 Bambarakanda is the largest waterfall in Sri Lanka and it is one of the island's most stunning landscapes as well.
 Located in the hill town of Kalupahana, which is close to Haldumulla in the south-eastern slopes of central hills, the waterfall might not be the easiest place on the island to get to, but it is certainly worth the extra effort.
 Bambarakanda is worth exploring too as the area has much more to offer than just the waterfall.
 There is also a unique mix of rugged terrain and scenic beauty that makes it a wonderful place to while away a few hours.

-Sri Lanka's tropical climate makes it one of the finest places in the world for spotting birdlife.
+Sri Lanka is full of world-class wildlife experiences and its tropical climate makes it one of the finest places in the world for spotting birdlife.
 Many of the national parks will be ideal for bird-spotting but the island is full of these animals so rare species can often be seen in the most unlikely of places.
 In total, there are around 450 different species of bird that call Sri Lanka their home.

 Horton Plains will be right at the top of the list of must-see landscapes for most people visiting Sri Lanka and rightly so - this is one of the most stunning locations anywhere in the world.
 Known as Heaven on Earth, the plains are located a couple of thousand metres above sea level, the highest plateau on the island.
 There is a lot of rare plant and animal life in this part of Sri Lanka and the area is of huge biodiversity importance to the region as it is a catchment area for many major rivers.

 The south-east of Sri Lanka is where you will find many savannahs that are home to some of the rarest wildlife in all of Asia.
-If you're lucky, you'll be able to spot bears, panthers, elephants, wild buffaloes, deer and crocodiles during your time in this part of the island.
+To make the most of your time on the island, you can spend a few nights in a luxury safari lodge and if you're lucky, you'll be able to spot bears, panthers, elephants, wild buffaloes, deer and crocodiles during your time in this part of the island.
 Various nature reserves have been set up in this scarcely-populated part of Sri Lanka and the flora in them is as rare and gorgeous as anywhere in the world.